Insulin nph (By injection)

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, or heart failure.

 - This medicine may cause the following problems:

-- Never share insulin pens or vials with anyone.
-Shared needles or pens can pass hepatitis viruses, HIV, and other illnesses from one person to another.
+- Never share insulin pens or needles with anyone.
+Sharing these can pass hepatitis viruses, HIV, and other illnesses from one person to another.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing